Sign-in Changes | Terms of use screen reader | Observer meta-research | Taxonomy card sort | Experience research

 VA.gov Identity | Unified terms of use, screen reader prototype

-My Role: I led this research as the lead UX researcher on a multidiscipline VA.gov identity team.
-I had two other researcher on me team that assisted on reviewing my research planning work, moderating sessions, note-taking during sessions, and analyzing data.
-Engineers on my team focused on the technical aspects of implementing, while our VA product owner focused on the internal political elements.
-Finally, I also utilized the expertise of accessibility experts at VA when planning and holding sessions with screen reader users.
+My Role: I led this research as the lead UX researcher on the multidiscipline VA.gov identity team.
+I had two other researcher on my team that assisted in planning, moderating sessions, note-taking during sessions, and analyzing data.
+Engineers on my team focused on the technical aspects of implemention, while our VA product owner focused on internal political elements, like getting multiple stakeholders across the organization on the same page.
+I designed this page using the VA Design System and led this product through the VA Collaboration Cycle, and especially utilized accessibility experts when planning and holding sessions with screen reader users.

 Time for an update